navidys/tvxwidgets/README.md

 # tvxwidgets

-tvxwidgets provides extra customized primitives (widgets) for [tview](https://github.com/rivo/tview).
+tvxwidgets provides extra widgets for [tview](https://github.com/rivo/tview).
 `NOTE:` The project is at its early stages and under development, feel free to contribute and report bugs.

 ![Screenshot](tvxwidgets.gif)